isc-projects/stork/doc/user/troubleshooting.rst

 --------------

-:Issue:       A connection problem to the DHCP daemon(s).
+:Issue:       A connection problem to the DHCP daemon(s) is occurring.
 :Description: The agent prints the message ``problem with connecting to dhcp daemon: unable to forward command to
               the dhcp6 service: No such file or directory.
 The server is likely to be offline``.
 :Solution 1:  Try to start the Kea service: ``systemctl start kea-dhcp4 kea-dhcp6``.